sshh12/UAV-Image-Rec/README.md

 hours, assuming a 4-core machine, and using 8 threads.
 This is parallelized in the CI environment, giving faster builds.

-Full builds are run on master and on tags.
-The model is uploaded as a build artifact at the end and pushed to GitHub Releases on tags.
+Full builds are run on tags and the model is uploaded as a build artifact at the end and pushed to GitHub Releases.